Algorithm for direct sampling from conditional distributions of toric models: Examples

-For an $l$-way contingency table $(u_{i_1\ldots i_l}:i_1\in[r_1],\ldots,i_l\in[r_l])$, the non $l$-way interaction model is the hierarchical log-linear model associated with the simplicial complex $[1\cdots l]\setminus\{1,\ldots,l\}$.
+For an $l$-way contingency table $(u_{i_1\ldots i_l}:i_1\in[r_1],\ldots,i_l\in[r_l])$, the no-$l$-way interaction model is the hierarchical log-linear model associated with the simplicial complex $[1\cdots l]\setminus\{1,\ldots,l\}$.
 For example, $[12]\setminus\{1,2\}$ is the simplicial complex $[1][2]$, which is the independence model of two-way contingency tables discussed in Subsection~\ref{subs:2}, and $[123]\setminus\{1,2,3\}$ is the simplicial complex $[12][23][31]$.
-If $l\ge 3$, the model is non-graphical.
-Note that if the parameters $\psi\neq 1$, there exists $l$-way interactions.
-The classical univariate hypergeometric polynomial \eqref{chyp} appears as the $A$-hypergeometric polynomial in the binary non $l$-way interaction model.
-For example, the hypergeometric polynomial $_4F_3$ appears in the binary non 3-way interaction model of $2\times2\times2$ contingency tables, and the hypergeometric polynomial $_8F_7$ appears in the binary non 4-way interaction model of $2\times2\times2\times2$ contingency tables.
+If $l\ge 3$, the model is not graphical.
+The classical univariate hypergeometric polynomial \eqref{chyp} appears as the $A$-hypergeometric polynomial in the binary no-$l$-way interaction model.
+For example, the hypergeometric polynomial $_4F_3$ appears in the binary no-3-way interaction model of $2\times2\times2$ contingency tables, and the hypergeometric polynomial $_8F_7$ appears in the binary no-4-way interaction model of $2\times2\times2\times2$ contingency tables.

 Let us recall the following useful fact.
 The classical univariate hypergeometric series \eqref{chyp} can be represented as the $A$-hypergeometric series (Example 5.4.6 of \cite{SST00}), while the classical univariate hypergeometric series satisfies the following ordinary differential equation, see, e.g., Section 4.2 of \cite{Erd53}: